jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

     85 percent fell to 50 percent for whites and single digits for Blacks.
 - **Restoration of Pre-Civil War Electorate:**
-  - **The achievements of Reconstruction had been reversed, and the rollback had restored the southern electorate to *at best* pre–Civil War proportions.**
+  - The achievements of **Reconstruction had been reversed**, and the rollback had restored the southern electorate to *at best* pre–Civil War proportions.

 ## What this all meant